Table of Contents

 Tip

-In some advanced usage scenarios, you can decide whether to delete it based on your needs.
+In some advanced usage, you can decide whether to delete it based on your needs.

 Add headset components

-Follow the official headset instructions to add headset components.
-Here, we take the Pico headset as an example.
-In case of any conflict with the official instructions, the official instructions shall prevail.
+Follow the headset's official instructions to add headset components.
+Here we take the Pico headset as an example.
+If there is any conflict with the official instructions, follow the official instructions.

 Use the menu to add an XR Interaction Manager: